qgis/QGIS-Documentation/source/docs/training_manual/qgis_plugins/plugin_examples.rst

 **DataPlotly** plugin allows you to create `D3 <https://d3js.org/>`_ plots of vector attributes data thanks to the `plotly <https://plot.ly/>`_ library.

 #.
-Start a new project.
+Start a new project
 #.
 Load the :guilabel:`sample_points` layer from the :file:`exercise_data/plugins`
-   folder.
+   folder
 #.
 Install the plugin following the guidelines described in :ref:`plugin_installation`
-   searching :guilabel:`Data Plotly`.
+   searching :guilabel:`Data Plotly`
 #.
 Open the plugin by clicking on the new icon in the toolbar or in the
-  :menuselection:`Plugins --> Data Plotly` menu.
+   :menuselection:`Plugins --> Data Plotly` menu

 In the following example we are creating a simple ``Scatter Plot`` of two fields of the :guilabel:`sample_points` layer.